 Jesus answers, “Not so fast.
 Do you remember Psalm 110?
 In this psalm, David by the Holy Spirit records a conversation where one Lord speaks to David’s Lord, to ‘my Lord’ to quote David directly.
 So if David calls Christ his lord, then David cannot father Christ.
 Something else is at play here.

-“And here is what it is: By the Spirit, David overheard Adonai, the Lord, speaking to the Christ, David’s Lord.
+“And here is what it is: By the Spirit, David overheard YHWH, the LORD, speaking to the Christ, David’s Lord.
 And this means that the Christ somehow precedes David and communes with God.
 And you don’t even have to take my word for it, because David says this at the behest of the Holy Spirit in Scripture.”

 The Pharisees had no answer.
 It was plain to them.
 The Christ, who Jesus was, communed with God.
 Christ talked with divinity and would be exalted by divinity.
 Thus, he is unlike the prophets.
 And he thus is no mere descendant of David.
 He is David’s lord in a similar way that Adonai is David’s lord.